Last updated: 181231, 191214

 A thief-acrobat can throw a grappling hook upward a distance equal to ⅓ their Strength score (×2 horizontally).
-A 6th level thief-acrobat succeeds on a base 45% (a +20% bonus), plus 5% per level.
+A 6th level thief-acrobat succeeds on a base 45% (a +20% bonus), plus 5% per level above 6th (DSG).

-In all other respects, the thief-acrobat is treated as a thief.
-This includes the gaining of followers, Thieves’ Cant, and guild membership.
+In all other respects, the thief-acrobat is treated as a thief, including the gaining of followers, Thieves’ Cant, and guild membership.

 |Pole Vault (30′ run)||High jump (20’ run)2||Standing Broad2||Running Broad (20’ run)2||Evade (%)||NWS (%)|